ecampi/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interaction outputs and inputs.

-**\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***
+**\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\*** My interaction comes from my sign language idea that I described above, but it is making the simplest version of that.
+The device tells the user when their hand is closed and open.
+This type of interaction can lead to advances in AR or devices in which the user's hand motions need to be read.

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. When does it what it is supposed to do? - This device records the user and lets them know the positioning of their hand
-1. When does it fail?
+2. When does it fail? - It fails when the user turns their hand around, and somethimes it detects other objects as hands
-1. When it fails, why does it fail?
+3. When it fails, why does it fail? - When the hand is turning around, the nodes that are tracking the fingers are lost for a second and record the hand as being closed
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems? - Levels of light, detecting other things as hands

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
-1. Are they aware of the uncertainties in the system?
+1. Are they aware of the uncertainties in the system? - If they're unfamiliar with the technology, they wouldn't be aware of any errors that could be happening
-1. How bad would they be impacted by a miss classification?
+1. How bad would they be impacted by a miss classification? - Not that much, the errors only happen for a second.
+But, if they needed to use it in the dark, it would have a more serious impact
-1. How could change your interactive system to address this?
+1. How could change your interactive system to address this? - I could try and create other cases for what the hand might be doing
-1. Are there optimizations you can try to do on your sense-making algorithm.
+1. Are there optimizations you can try to do on your sense-making algorithm. - It is very laggy, so there potentially are ways to reduce that lag and make it quicker.
+I've already made a few reductions that have made a difference, but it still needs work.

 ### Part D
 ### Characterize your own Observant system